 Hornady is another company that has been in business for a long time, and they make some of the best ammunition available on the market today.

-This means Critical Defense is virtually unaffected by barriers.
+This means Critical Duty is virtually unaffected by barriers.
 Hornady reports successful testing against “urban barriers” such as plywood, drywall, thick clothing, and glass.

 Speer Gold Dot